 San Diego is one of California’s finest cities but before booking a trip, I had a hard time finding out a lot of information about this under-the-radar area of Southern California.
 Located just a couple of hours south of Los Angeles, it seems to be constantly in the shadow of its glitzier neighbour.
 But whilst it might be more laid back than Laguna with less of the glamour of LA, this friendly city is so much more than your average sunny beach town.
 With a lot to offer visitors year-round, and direct flights from Heathrow daily, now is the perfect time to uncover America’s Finest City.
 Here’s my ultimate two day guide to soaking up the very best of San Diego.

-9am – Wake up to the sounds of birds tweeting and sprinklers flickering as they water the vast gardens at the tranquil Estancia Lodge and Spa.
+9am – Wake to the sounds of birds tweeting and sprinklers flickering at the tranquil, garden-fringed Estancia Lodge and Spa.
 Grab a coffee from the onsite coffee shop Blend before hopping on the free shuttle bus to nearby La Jolla Shores for an early morning surfing lesson.

 1pm – After all that exercise you’ll have worked up a big appetite and there is no better place to be if you’re hungry in La Jolla than at Galaxy Taco.
-This vibrant Mexican bar and café served up spicy tacos, nachos and quesadillas and libations from their lengthy margarita menu – from the weird and wonderful to more traditional salt-rimmed creations.
+This vibrant Mexican bar and café served up spicy tacos, nachos, quesadillas and delicious margaritas – from the weird and wonderful to more traditional salt-rimmed creations.

 2.30pm – Spend some time sunbathing at the beach, reading a good book or taking another dip in the sea before cooling off and making the most of happy hour with a drink or two at the many restaurants and cafes along the main street in La Jolla Shores.

 6.30pm – Sunsets in San Diego are an event in themselves and at La Jolla, you’re all but guaranteed to see one of the most beautiful.
-Head to La Jolla Cove to join the crowds of people gathering to watch the sun disappear over the horizon as the last of the day’s surfers share their final wave of the day with seals swimming back to shore.
+Head to La Jolla Cove to join the crowds drinking in the views as the sun disappears over the horizon.
+If you’re lucky, you might catch a glimpse of the day’s surfers gliding back to shore.

-7pm – Stop for a drink overlooking the ocean at rooftop hotspot George’s at the Cove before taking your pick of some of the area’s finest cuisine from steaks to seafood and everything in between at the waterfront.
-We ate at relaxed seafood joint The Crabcatcher, dining on signature crab, mac and cheese and fish of the day.
+7pm – Stop for a drink overlooking the ocean at waterfront rooftop hotspot George’s at the Cove before taking your pick of the area’s finest cuisine; from steaks to seafood and everything in between.
+We ate at relaxed seafood joint The Crabcatcher, dining on signature crab, mac and cheese and freshly caught fish-of-the-day.